-Once the imperial capital of the Incas, Cusco is said to be the oldest continuously inhabited city in the Western Hemisphere, and it possesses a charming combination of Inca and Spanish colonial cultures.
+Once the capital of the Incas, Cusco is said to be the oldest continuously inhabited city in the Western Hemisphere, and it possesses a charming combination of Inca and Spanish colonial cultures.
 The surrounding hills look down on a harmonious array of sienna-colored buildings grouped around a series of plazas, including the Plaza de Armas (or Huacaypata), once the ceremonial center of the Inca empire.
 Nearby, the Plaza de las Nazarenas is, amazingly, the location of three hotels that we enthusiastically endorse.
 Cusco’s historic district remains a popular place for processions, especially during Easter Week and Corpus Christi.

 Belmond is the world’s leading operator of luxury trains.
 In Peru, the Belmond Hiram Bingham shuttles travelers between Cusco and Machu Picchu.
 The evocative train consists of two dining cars, a bar car and a sumptuously appointed blue-and-gold observation carriage seating up to 84 passengers.
 The Belmond Andean Explorer offers one- and two-night journeys from Cusco, first to Puno on Lake Titicaca and then to the city of Arequipa.
-The train has 24 cabins, plus two dining cars, an observation car, a library, a cocktail lounge, a piano bar and spa car.
+The train has 24 cabins, plus two dining cars, an observation car, a library, a cocktail lounge, plus a piano bar and spa car.

 The Joys of Cusco

 Many people will urge you to head straight to Machu Picchu (altitude 7,970 feet) from Lima, the primary reason being the former’s altitude, which makes the subsequent transition to Cusco (11,200 feet) somewhat easier.
 I’m not so sure.
 Providing that you take the first day or so in Cusco at an easy pace, the Inca sites in and around the city promote a much deeper understanding of the riches that await at Machu Picchu.

 The Golden Temple